Should you pay for Spotify playlist placements?

 These types of third-party playlists can be owned by:

-The thing about user-generated playlists is that they're generally made for the purpose of sharing.
+The thing about user-generated playlists is that they're generally made for sharing.

 This is why third-party playlists can get 10's to 100's thousands of followers!